temirov/F-sync/cmd/dump/README.md

 * `--zip-a` Path to the first export ZIP (treated as **A**)
 * `--zip-b` Path to the second export ZIP (treated as **B**)
 * `--out`  Output HTML file (default: `twitter_relationship_matrix.html`)
-* `--resolve-handles` Resolve missing handles/display names by following redirects on twitter.com (optional)

 Open the resulting HTML in your browser.

 ---

-### Handle resolution (optional)
+### Handle resolution (built-in)

 Some exports omit screen names for deactivated or protected accounts.
-When you pass `--resolve-handles`, the tool performs HTTPS HEAD/GET requests to `https://twitter.com/i/user/<account_id>` and inspects the redirect to recover the handle.
+The CLI now resolves those gaps automatically: it performs HTTPS HEAD/GET requests to `https://twitter.com/i/user/<account_id>` and inspects the redirect to recover the handle.
 It then fetches the redirected page title to extract a display name when available.
+When individual lookups fail, the program prints warnings to `stderr` and continues rendering with numeric IDs.

 * Requests use conservative timeouts and never follow more than the initial redirect.
 * A bounded worker pool (default 8 workers) fans out requests so large exports finish promptly without hammering twitter.com.
 * Results are cached for the lifetime of the process, so repeated IDs are only fetched once.

-If the flag is omitted, no network calls are performed and the HTML output still links to the numeric-ID profile URLs.

 ---